 Current policy projections

-The current policy projections are based on the EEA projections, published in June 2014 (EEA, 2014) and the PRIMES/GAINES reference scenario.
+The current policy projections are based on the EU reference scenario 2016 (European Commission 2016d) and the latest projections provided by the EEA (European Environmental Agency 2016a).
 The two scenarios were chosen because they represent a ‘bottom-up’ and a ‘top-down’ manner of evaluating the impact of policies in the EU.
-While the EEA gathers scenarios on the implementation of existing measures as put forward by member states, the PRIMES model performs a separate modelling exercise to estimate the effects of policies.
+While the EEA data reflect the implementation of existing measures as put forward by member states, the PRIMES model performs a separate modelling exercise to estimate the effects of policies.

 Belgium and the European Commission on behalf of the European Union and its member states (2010).
 Submission to the Ad-Hoc Working Group on Further Commitments for Annex I Parties under the Kyoto Protocol (AWG-KP): Reference levels for Forest Management